 - (1) The Company Factor will be zero if ROCE is 4% or less and will cap out at 2.0 with a ROCE of 30% or above.
-The Individual factor will be zero if performance is less than 0.5 (below expectations) and will cap out 2.0 (exceptional).
-For an employee to be eligible for an award, both the corporate and individual factors must achieve to at least the minimum level of performance. (defined as a ROCE level of 5% which equates to a Company Factor of 0.06 and an individual performance factor of 0.5).
-The MRCC reviews the financial performance of the Corporation as part of the award setting process. - (2) Target awards, expressed as a percentage of base salary, have been established for all salaried employees Target awards reflect competitive practices in the market for similar positions.
-Targets for executive officers range from 30% to 40% of base pay.
+The Individual factor will be zero if performance is less than 0.6 (below expectations) and will cap out 2.0 (exceptional).
+For an employee to be eligible for an award, both the corporate and individual factors must achieve at least the minimum level of performance. (defined as a ROCE level of 5% which equates to a Company Factor of 0.25 and an individual performance factor of 0.6).
+The MRCC reviews our financial performance as part of the award setting process. - (2) Target awards, expressed as a percentage of base salary, have been established for all salaried employees Target awards reflect competitive practices in the market for similar positions.
+Targets for executive officers range from 30% to 50% of base pay.
 For all other salaried employees the target award ranges from 5% to 20%, depending on pay grade.